Emmanuel Skordalakes, Ph.D.

 Since becoming a member of the Wistar faculty, Skordalakes has made great strides in the study of telomerase.
 In 2008, the Skordalakes laboratory published the structure of the active region of telomerase, an important milestone in the creation of therapeutics that could inhibit telomerase activity.
 Since then, Skordalakes and his colleagues have continued their structural studies on the accessory proteins associated with telomerase that help regulate the enzyme's activities.
 Structural and biochemical characterization of these factors, both in isolation and in complex with one another will facilitate our understanding of how the proper function of these factors impacts telomerase function and cell proliferation.

-1. Michael Harkisheimer, Mark Mason, Elena Shuvaeva and Emmanuel Skordalakes.
-A Motif in the Vertebrate Telomerase N-terminal Linker of TERT Contributes to RNA Binding and Telomerase Activity and Processivity; Structure 21, 1–9, October 8, 2013.
+3. Harkisheimer, M, Mason, M, Shuvaeva, E and Skordalakes, E. A Motif in the Vertebrate Telomerase N-terminal Linker of TERT Contributes to RNA Binding and Telomerase Activity and Processivity.
+Structure.
+October 8, 2013; 21:1–9.